lukearmbruster/lukearmbruster.github.io/information.md

 permalink: "/"
 layout: single
 type: pages
-author_profile: false
+author_profile: true
 ---

 # Website Status
 Hello!

-Please see the article on my project "The News of our Times" on this website.
+Please see the article on my project "The News of Our Times" on this website.
 All articles on future projects will be posted on my Medium account.
 The url will be provided here when the design of that website is finished.
 Thanks for your patience!

 Best Wishes,